 I’ve always viewed sacai as a highly technical brand.
 They have a very large and loyal fan base locally in Japan and have always been immensely respected in the fashion industry.

-Chitose Abe’s (who formerly trained at Comme Des Garcons & Junya Watanabe) signature style of stitching together mismatched garments, patterns and colors has translated very smoothly into their Nike collaboration.
+Chitose Abe’s (who formerly trained at Comme Des Garcons & Junya Watanabe) signature style of stitching together mismatched garments, patterns and colours has translated very smoothly into their Nike collaboration.

 Of course, sacai’s clientele & the sneakerhead community are two completely different worlds, but when images of the first batch of LDV waffles hit social media, the hype was real.
 To be honest, I believe the sneaker world was in a very brief slump at that point of time and in search of something new to hype up.

 The sacai collab was very different; something people hadn’t seen in a while and the hypebeast machine ate it up.
-It was the second batch of colorways (the ‘Triple White’ and ‘Triple Black’ colorways not to be confused with the third batch) that cemented it for me and left me going ‘damn, that’s a good looking shoe’.
+It was the second batch of colourways (the ‘Triple White’ and ‘Triple Black’ colourways not to be confused with the third batch) that cemented it for me and left me going ‘damn, that’s a good looking shoe’.

 I bought into the hype, picked up the Triple White pair and will safely declare that it very much lived up to the hype.
 The sacai LDV waffle was ‘The’ sneaker of 2019.